Ground squirrels can quickly destroy gardens and yards, leaving behind unsightly burrows.

 × Can be time-consuming

-× Since most populations are dozens or hundreds of animals, trapping may not be cost-efficient
+× Costly (sometimes up to $100 per trap); since most populations are dozens or hundreds of animals, trapping may not be cost-efficient

 Keep in mind that these methods only work if you’re very consistent with them.
 Ground squirrels will only stay away as long as you continue making the environment uncomfortable for them.

 ✔ Can be effective if you spend 5 to 7 days a week using them